EmreNtm/EmreNtm/README.md

 ## Learning and Interests
 Currently, I'm expanding my knowledge in Unity and ML-Agents, and I'm also interested in exploring alternative game engines and tools that combine AI and game development.

+## Hobbies
+Outside of coding and playing games, I have a few hobbies that I enjoy:

+- Magic: I have been fascinated by magic since my childhood and have been learning and practicing various tricks.
+Currently, I am focusing on coin magic and exploring its intricacies.
+- Piano: I have been self-teaching piano for the past 5 years.
+It has been an incredible journey, and I find joy in continually learning and improving my piano skills.
+- Lucid Dreaming: For the past 3 years, I have been practicing lucid dreaming.
+Exploring the realm of lucid dreams allows me to delve into the depths of my subconscious mind and experience vivid and interactive dreams.

+My hobbies in magic and lucid dreaming enhance my creativity and provide me with unique perspectives.
+Self-teaching piano demonstrates my dedication to learning new skills and my ability to embrace challenges.

 ## Contact and Links
 - Email: emrenitim@gmail.com
 - [LinkedIn](https://www.linkedin.com/in/emrenitim)
 - [ProjectKorra Forum Page](https://projectkorra.com/forum/members/emre-nitim.18109/)

 Feel free to reach out to me for collaboration, internship opportunities, or any inquiries.